James Van Leuven Mensah: Political life

 Mensah had a brief political career.
 In 1979, he was elected to the seat for Jomoro (Ghana parliament constituency) (Nzema West) and became the Member of Parliament for that area under the People's National Party led by Hilla Limann.
 As a Member of Parliament, it was reported that he advised the youth of the Jomoro area to refrain from chieftaincy affairs at a fundraising ceremony organised by the youth at Tikobo Number 2 in January 1981 but rather direct their efforts towards the development of the area.
-His input into the political life of his country and the people he served, was curtailed by the Coup of 31 December 1981 which brought Jerry Rawlings and the Provisional National Defence Council to power in Ghana.
+His input was curtailed by the coup of 31 December 1981 which brought Jerry Rawlings and the Provisional National Defence Council to power in Ghana.

 Rural banking work

-On his return to Ghana after a period of absence from home, living in England, USA, and Ivory Coast, he worked with his local Jomoro Rural Bank Tikobo 1 which he was instrumental in its setting up in 1981, as Chairman of the Board of Directors.
-Addressing the 12th Annual General Meeting of shareholders in 2008, he reported that he run the bank satisfactorily despite stiff competition and loss of customers to traditional and foreign banks in the area.
+On his return to Ghana after a period of absence, living in England, USA, and Ivory Coast, he worked with his local Jomoro Rural Bank Tikobo 1 which he was instrumental in setting up in 1981, as Chairman of the Board of Directors.
+Addressing the 12th Annual General Meeting of shareholders in 2008, he reported that he ran the bank satisfactorily despite stiff competition and loss of customers to traditional and foreign banks in the area.
 He increased net profit by 47.90 per cent from GH¢14,000 in the previous year to GH¢ 27,630 during the year under review.
 Investments of the bank rose from GH¢744,149 in 2006 to GH¢808,242 in 2007 and advanced loans to GH¢652,292 from GH¢512,872 in the previous year, an increase of 21.27 per cent.
 He tackled bank fraud leading to the prosecution at Sekondi High Court of three syndicate members who swindled the bank in April 2007.